ShawnshanksGui/ShawnshanksGui.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in Department of Computer Science and Technology, Tsinghua University, advised by Prof. [Dan Li](https://nasp.cs.tsinghua.edu.cn/lidan.html).
-My research interests lie primarily in computer networks, with a focus on appling Machine learning technologies to networking.
+My research interests lie primarily in computer networks, with a focus on appling machine learning technologies to networking.

 Education